jasminesabio/blockchain-developer-bootcamp-final-project/README.md

 6. Download [Ganache GUI](https://www.trufflesuite.com/ganache)

 ### Running the Project Locally
-In the terminal, clone the project repository/
+In the terminal, clone the project repository\
 `git clone https://github.com/jasminesabio/blockchain-developer-bootcamp-final-project`

 In the terminal in the root directory of the project, install the dependecies\